danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 richtextkit:    https://github.com/danielsaidi/RichTextKit
 ---

-In this post, we'll look at how to build a rich text editor for UIKit, AppKit and SwiftUI.
+In this article, we'll look at how to build a rich text editor for UIKit, AppKit and SwiftUI.
 We'll extend native types to extend the foundation support for rich text, create new types to bridge the various platforms and make sure that we have a basic, working foundation that we can expand in future posts.

-This blog post was originally posted as a guest article at the [Cindory website]({{page.article}}).
-This post will be used as baseline for future posts about rich text editing, and will link to any new articles in the same series.
+This post was originally published as a guest article at the [Cindori]({{page.article}}) website.
+It's published here as well, to serve as a baseline for future articles about rich text editing.

 ## Background

 Rich text editing on Apple's platforms is pretty straightforward.
 Just create a `UITextView` in UIKit (iOS and tvOS) and an `NSTextView` in AppKit (macOS) and use `NSAttributedString`, and you're good to go.
-The text view will automatically support different fonts, styles, alignments etc. as well as images and other kind of rich content with very little extra work.
+The text views will automatically support different fonts, styles, alignments etc. as well as images and other kind of rich content with very little extra work.

 Well, you could think that it'd be that easy, but unfortunately it's not.
 Many basic tasks are actually pretty complicated.
 Adding multi-platform support to the mix makes things even worse, since UIKit and AppKit handle strings, attributes, attachments etc. differently.

 Another complication is SwiftUI, where we have to find a way to embed and bridge the platform-specific views in a way that works on all platforms.
-We also need some way of letting SwiftUI affect the platform-specific views, and for the platform-specific views and their delegates to affect SwiftUI correctly.
+We also need some way of letting SwiftUI affect the platform-specific views, and for the platform-specific views and their delegates to update SwiftUI as well.

-All in all, this is a pretty complicated task, which is why I'm happy to announce that my client [Oribi]({{page.oribi}}) has given me permission to open-source a multi-platform rich text engine that I created for them as part of building a new version of their text editor [Oribi Writer]({{page.oribi-writer}}).
-The result will be an open-source library that you’ll be able to use in your own projects.
+All in all, this is pretty complicated, which is why I'm happy to announce that my wonderful client [Oribi]({{page.oribi}}) has given me permission to open-source a multi-platform rich text engine that I created for them as part of building a new version of their text editor [Oribi Writer]({{page.oribi-writer}}).
+The result is an [open-source library]({{page.richtextkit}}) that you’re able to use in your own projects.
 Many thanks to [Oribi]({{page.oribi}}) for this!

 ## Designing for multi-platform

-When building a multi-platform rich text engine that also should support SwiftUI, I was careful to design the foundation as platform-agnostic as possible.
-Designing for the unknown is often a vain task, but in this case, I just designed it in a way that I thought would made sense for both UIKit and AppKit.
+When building a multi-platform rich text engine that should also support SwiftUI, I was careful to design the foundation as platform-agnostic as possible.
+Designing for the unknown is often a vain task, but here I just designed it in a way that I thought would made sense for both UIKit and AppKit.

 Long story short, I made a few assumptions that didn't hold true when I started developing the macOS version.
 For instance, I assumed that `UITextView` and `NSTextView` scrolls in the same way (spoiler alert - they don't).
-However, having a platform-agnostic foundation made the adjustments manageable.
+However, having a platform-agnostic foundation made such adjustments manageable.

-One example is how we can set up the text views.
-We will use `UITextView` in UIKit and `NSTextView` in AppKit, but since we'll have to override some parts and add more functionality later, we can create a new `RichTextView` view for both platforms, to get a single text view type:
+One example is how to set up these views.
+We use `UITextView` in UIKit and `NSTextView` in AppKit, but since we'll have to override some parts and add more rich text-specific functionality later, let's create a new `RichTextView` view for both platforms:

 ```swift
 #if os(iOS) || os(tvOS)